carpentries-incubator/R-ecology-lesson/episodes/00-introduction-r-rstudio.Rmd

 ## Working in R and RStudio

 The basis of programming is that we write down instructions for the computer to follow, and then we tell the computer to follow those instructions.
-We write these instructions in the form of *code*, which is a common language that is understood by the computer and humans.
-We call these instructions *commands*, and we tell the computer to follow the instructions by *executing* (also called *running*) the commands.
+We write these instructions in the form of *code*, which is a common language that is understood by the computer and humans (after some practice).
+We call these instructions *commands*, and we tell the computer to follow the instructions by *running* (also called *executing*) the commands.

 ### Console vs. script